How To Mix Resin: Step by Step

 Can I eyeball the measurements instead of using precise tools?

-It’s strongly recommended to use precise measurements for resin and hardener to ensure accurate ratios.
+It’s strongly recommended to use precise measurements for resin and hardener for accurate ratios.
 Eyeballing can lead to curing issues, affecting the quality of your resin project.

 The best way to mix resin is to use silicone mixing cup sets.
 They have the measuring lines on the outside and you can see the resin inside.
 Plus they can be re-used over and over.